ioulian/frontend-workflow/README.md

 - Change lazy loading to this way: https://addyosmani.com/blog/lazy-loading/
 - [Check how to compress .ico on netlify](https://www.webpagetest.org/performance_optimization.php?test=190412_DE_faf7a1d50f1b2cde1032e58f2aec741c&run=2#compress_text)
 - add stagger function to "in view animation", add timing function to animation
+- check how to remove dependency code in another .js file that is already stand alone module (see expendable and accordion => expandable is included in accordion)

 ## Possible libraries/workflows